sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-The cpu request for the prometheus pods
+The CPU request for the Pod, in cores.
+Example: `500m`.

 ## .spec.distribution.modules.logging.opensearch.resources.requests.memory

 ### Description

-The memory request for the opensearch pods
+The memory request for the Pod.
+Example: `500M`.

 ## .spec.distribution.modules.logging.opensearch.storageSize

 ### Description

-The storage size for the opensearch pods
+The storage size for the OpenSearch volumes.
+Follows Kubernetes resources storage requests.
+Default is `150Gi`.

 ## .spec.distribution.modules.logging.opensearch.type

 ### Description

-The type of the opensearch, must be ***single*** or ***triple***
+The type of OpenSearch deployment.
+One of: `single` for a single replica or `triple` for an HA 3-replicas deployment.

 ### Constraints

-**enum**: the value of this property must be equal to one of the following values:
+**enum**: the value of this property must be equal to one of the following string values:

 | Value    |
 |:---------|